julienetie/maya/README.md

 Maya has tackled the concept of not duplicating code (Similar to OOCSS) but also decouples code for members, which are the parts of the website that are usually prone to tight coupling.

 Maya does not solve decoupling for components and layout design, as the scenarios are too broad to decipher.
-For instance In some cases it is convenient to sub-class child componetns and even grandchild components, in other cases it's a terrible idea.
+For instance In some cases it is convenient to sub-class child components and even grandchild components, in other cases it's a terrible idea.
 But here are some mandatory principals to enforce an agile codebaase for dedicated teams or your future self.

 #### 1. Directories: